EnvGen/mix_assembly_pipeline/README.md

 Gene_catalog is the main output folder, containing the following files:

  		Contigs and genes names(headers) will have the prefix sample name:: (if the gene comes from a individual assembly contig) or co:: (if the gene comes from a co_assembly contig)

-		All files are tab-separated and contain a one-line header indicating the content of each column.

 		Gene catalog:
 		        * rep_genes.fna.gz -- gene sequences in FASTA format